How Much is the Cost of the Annapurna Base Camp Trek?

 Trekking costs to the Annapurna Base Camp can be low when you make good decisions and prepare in advance.
 With some simple tips to follow, you can have a great time on the trek without spending too much money.

-- Bring the necessities with you rather than purchase or hire all the necessary equipment on the trail.
+• Bring the necessities with you rather than purchasing or hiring all the necessary equipment on the trail.

-- Book flights or buses in advance to find cheaper transport to Pokhara or trailheads.
+• Book flights or buses in advance to find cheaper transport to Pokhara or the trailheads.

-- Select shorter routes, such as the 5-day or 7-day Annapurna Base Camp trek, to minimize food and accommodation costs.
+• Select shorter routes, such as the 5-day or 7-day Annapurna Base Camp trek, to minimise food and accommodation costs.

 Choosing the Right Travel Agency